percona/pmm-doc/docs/how-to/extend-metrics.md

 # Extend Metrics

-Sometimes, though, you’ll have the need for a metric that’s not present in the list of node_exporter metrics out of the box.
+When you need a metric that’s not present in the default list of `node_exporter` metrics you may be able to use the `textfile` collector.
 The textfile collector allows exporting of statistics from batch jobs.
 It can also be used to export static metrics, such as what role a machine has.

 ## Enable the textfile collector

 The collector is enabled by default.
-Next folders are used for different resolutions:
+The following folders are used for different resolutions:

 | Resolution | Folder                                                                  |
 |------------|-------------------------------------------------------------------------|